FAQ related to Basic authentication on Exchange Online disablement

 For new Tenant created on Microsoft Office 365 with Enable security defaults setting set to On by default, steps mentioned in the attached document needs to be followed over Microsoft Exchange Online account.

-Q8: From where I can get the Evolve Server 20.2.9 HF1 installers and their compatible Evolve Worker and Studio installers:
+Q8: Where can I get the Evolve installers and their compatible Evolve Worker and Studio installers:

 Answer: Please raise a support ticket to get the installers.